 Pros / This software offers powerful rendering tools.

-Cons / It has a steeper learning curve since it is an advanced program.
+Cons / It has a steeper learning curve, since it’s an advanced program.

-PTC Creo, also known as Pro/Engineer or Pro E, is an advanced CAD software that allows you to create complex designs and simulations in little time.
-This software isn’t as easy to learn as others in our comparison, but it provides some of the most powerful results and a wide feature set that is best suited for high-tech designs.
-The 3D rendering abilities are powerful and look very realistic so you can help your clients visualize your designs.
-You will be able to get plenty of help from PTC’s knowledgebase and from the many user-created tutorials you can find online.
+PTC Creo, also known as Pro/Engineer or Pro E, is an advanced CAD software that allows you to create complex designs and simulations.
+This software isn’t as easy to learn as others in our comparison, but it provides some of the most powerful results, and it has a wide feature set that is best suited for high-tech designs.
+The 3D rendering abilities look very realistic, so your clients can really visualize your designs.
+There’s also plenty of help on PTC’s knowledgebase and from the user-created tutorials you can find online.
 If it didn't cost so much, it would have scored higher in our comparison.

 If you want to purchase this software, you will need to request a quote by filling out the form on PTC’s website or by contacting a sales rep through email.
-This software is one of the more expensive options on the market but the exact price will depend on how you plan on using it.
-You can test the software by downloading the free 30-day trial.
-PTC offers a free student edition for grade school and college level students as well as educators.
-You will simply need to fill out a form and provide proof of the school you’re attending.
-Creo’s technical support is subscription based so you will need to pay additional money if you want access to it.
+This software is one of the more expensive options on the market but the exact price will depend on how you plan to use it.
+You can test the software by downloading the free, 30-day trial.
+Note that Creo’s technical support is subscription based, so you will need to pay additional money if you want access to it.

 Should you need help, you can contact the company via email but there is no phone number.
 You can also find a decent number of video tutorials both on PTC’s website and on YouTube.
 As stated previously, technical support is limited and requires you to pay for a subscription if you plan on using it long term.
 However, you can also get help from other users through the official community forum.